morsapaes/mz-abandoned-cart-demo/README.md

 - A mock service to continually generate orders.
 - The orders would be stored in a MySQL database.
-- As the database writes occur, Debezium stream the changes out of MySQL to a Redpanda topic.
+- As the database writes occur, Debezium streams the changes out of MySQL to a Redpanda topic.
 - We also would have a Postgres database where we would get our users from.
 - We would then ingest this Redpanda topic into Materialize directly along with the users from the Postgres database.
 - In Materialize we will join our orders and users together, do some filtering and create a materialized view that shows the abandoned cart information.
 - We will then create a sink to send the abandoned cart data out to a new Redpanda topic.
-- You could later on use the informaiton form that new topic to send out notifications to your users and remind them that they have an abandoned cart.
+- You could, later on, use the information from that new topic to send out notifications to your users and remind them that they have an abandoned cart.

 > As a side note here, you would be perfectly fine using Kafka instead of Redpanda.
 I just like the simplicity that Redpanda brings to the table, as you can run a single Redpanda instance instead of all of the Kafka components.

 ## Running the demo

-First start by cloing the repository:
+First, start by cloning the repository:

 ```
 git clone https://github.com/bobbyiliev/mz-abandoned-cart-demo.git